 Why should you attend?

-This program is a perennial favorite; hear new voices at the beginning of their careers.
+This program is a perennial favorite; hear important new voices from those who developed their writing at UVA.